Accessing OFS Information

 The Government Information (Public Access) Act 2009 NSW requires all agencies to make available, free of charge on their websites, their “open access information”.

-DFS related Guarantee of Service documents are made publicly available here.
+OFS related Guarantee of Service documents are made publicly available here.

 The Code of Conduct is designed to provide a practical framework of acceptable behaviour.

-Customer Feedback: Complaints about DFS's services
+Customer Feedback: Complaints about OFS's services